Instagram disrupted across Iran amid protests

 Later that year, a cyberattack crippled gas stations across the country, creating long lines of angry motorists unable to get subsidized fuel for days.
 Messages accompanying the attack appeared to refer to Iran’s Supreme Leader Ayatollah Ali Khamenei.
 Other attacks, which Iran has blamed on Israel, have targeted its nuclear program and industrial sites.

-Iranians have been protesting for days over the death of Mahsa Amini, a 22-year-old who was arrested by the morality police last week.
-The police say she died of a heart attack and was not mistreated, but her family has cast doubt on that account, saying she had no previous heart issues and that they were prevented from seeing her body.

-Amini’s funeral on Saturday sparked protests in the western Kurdish region, where she was from, which eventually spread across country and reached the capital, Tehran.
-The protesters have clashed with police and chanted against the Islamic Republic itself.

-Iran has seen waves of protests in recent years, mainly over a long-running economic crisis exacerbated by Western sanctions linked to its nuclear program.
+Iran has also grappled with waves of protests in recent years, mainly over a long-running economic crisis exacerbated by Western sanctions linked to its nuclear program.

 The Biden administration and European allies have been working to revive the 2015 Iran nuclear accord, in which Iran curbed its nuclear activities in exchange for sanctions relief, but the talks have been deadlocked for months.